-- 8. Several delegations have suggested that the presentation of Allied ideas in Agenda papers should not prevent the drafting at an appropriate time of joint declarations on certain Agenda items.
-The German Delegation has entered a general reservation concerning all Agenda papers. - 9.
+- 8. Several delegations have suggested that the presentation of Allied ideas in Agenda papers should not prevent the drafting at an appropriate time of joint declarations on certain Agenda items. - 9.
 Part Two, which deals with procedure, reviews matters connected with the organization of the preparatory multilateral phase and the arrangements to be made with a view to discussions during the conference proper. - 10.
 Part Three of the report contains suggestions regarding the consultations which would be expected to take place between the Allied countries once the multilateral talks had started.